Poet / Writer / Storyteller / Artist

 For example, Albert has delivered storytelling at: numerous Ottawa and surrounding area schools; Waseskun Treatment Centre; Lac Philippe for NCC; Carleton University; University of Ottawa; Algonquin College; Kitigan Zibi Cultural Centre and Pakinawatik School; Maniwaki Adult School; UQAT – Val d’Or; Iskotew Lodge and Kumik Lodge; Canadian Authors Assoc. in Toronto; and Wabano Centre.

-Albert presents workshops on poetry, creative writing, healing, and social justice at government departments, Aboriginal health centres, universities, and at other sites in the Ottawa region.
+Albert presents workshops on poetry, creative writing, healing, leadership and social justice at government departments, Aboriginal health centres, universities, and at other sites in the Ottawa region.
 Selected workshops are listed below.

 Youth in Criminal Justice Workshop – Wabano Centre, 2013